< />

 Assessing healthy weight with the BMI can help reduce or prevent health symptoms and conditions like cardiovascular disease [3].
 As it is a measurement of weight in relation to height, it can gauge a weight goal and determine any potential health risks.

-A healthy weight range for you might be completely different for someone else, so it is a relatively individual approach to weight management and helps to put your body into perspective.
+A healthy weight range for you might be completely different from someone else, so it is a relatively individual approach to weight management and helps to put your body into perspective.

 Why measure waist circumference?